Managing concerns locally

 Some options may be challenging to put in place depending on the resources available.
 That’s why it helps to develop a well-documented plan to address the risks that’s realistic and achievable, both for the professional and for your service.
 You’ll also want to clearly document all of the steps a person has taken to address the concerns about their practice.

-Ultimately, if we do become involved, we’ll want to see all of this detailed information so that we’re clear about the steps that have been taken to address any concerns before the referral.
+Ultimately, if we do become involved, we’ll want to see all of this detailed information so that we’re clear about the steps that have been taken to address any concerns before any referral to us.

 Considering insight